matthewwithanm/django-html5boilerplate/README.markdown

 	<dd>Loads jQuery by trying each item in a list of sources until one is
 		successful.
 By default, this tag will first try to load the library from Google's CDN and then—if it fails—will load the bundled copy.
-		However, you can override this behavior be either passing a list of sources to the tag or setting `JQUERY_SOURCES` in settings.py.
+		However, you can override this behavior by either passing a list of sources to the tag or setting `JQUERY_SOURCES` in settings.py.
 	</dd>
 </dl>